jruydemir/recipes/sides/stuffing.md

 You can really go anywhere with this recipe, but Tarik wanted to keep it simple this year.

+Add an egg to a few cups of leftovers and cook in a waffle maker.
+Eat with gravy.

 Variations
 ==========
 * Add cranberries and walnuts